Margaret Atwood at Trinity University

 Atwood is the rare literary writer whose work becomes a part of popular culture.
 The Handmaid’s Tale has been translated into forty languages, made into a film, and adapted into an opera and a ballet; it is being turned into a graphic novel.
 This year it became a hit MGB/Hulu television series.
 The novel Alias Grace has been made into a six-episode television series that will air on Netflix in November 2017.

 The Autograph Series evening event will be at 7 p.m.
 March 8 in Trinity University’s Laurie Auditorium and feature a a reading followed by a conversation between Atwood and Dr. Coleen Grissom, a professor of English at Trinity University.
 Atwood will share her reflections on her reputation as a “prophet of dystopia,” the function of hope in her work, and the novelist’s role in imagining the future.
 A book signing will follow the talk.
-The reading and conversation is free and open to the public, but it will be ticketed.
-Tickets will be available beginning at 9 a.m.
-February 15 via Ticketbud.
-A selection of her books will be sold at the event, and only books sold at the event can be autographed.
-Limited two books autographed per person.
-Limited quantities available.
+The reading and conversation is SOLD OUT.
+A small selection of her books will be available for purchase, and only books sold at the event will be autographed.
+Limit two per person to be signed.
+Quantities limited.
+Ms. Atwood has agreed to sign a limited number of books, and you will be given a coupon at purchase to guarantee a signature.
+When they are all gone, they are all gone.
+Doors open and book sales begin at 6 pm, so arrive at the event early to purchase books in advance and guarantee your place in the signing line.
+No photographs with Ms. Atwood will be allowed.

 The Autograph Series ticketed luncheon will take place from 11 a.m. to 1 p.m.
 March 8 at the Witte Museum’s Mays Family Center and will feature an intimate reading, interview, and Q&A discussion.
-Ticket prices begin at $100 and includes a presigned copy of The Handmaid’s Tale.
-Ticket will be available for purchase from geminiink.org beginning October 1.
+Tickets for this event are SOLD OUT.

 In the past four years middle, high school, and college students have represented almost half the audience at the luncheons, with all students attending free of charge.
 This is an opportunity for students to experience a program in which they can interact personally with a renowned writer.